 She had her arms crossed over her chest, almost as if hugging herself, her fingers grabbing tightly at the sleeves of her bright-pink sweater.

 A look of inconceivable disbelief washed over Vegeta's face.

 He mentally cursed himself for having such a rough time understanding children.
-By his calculations, getting up would make himself look less pathetic, ergo less prone to dying to her.
+By his calculations, getting up would make him look less pathetic and less likely to die to her.
 By the looks of it, his estimations had failed miserably.

-He scowled in confusion, "why are you crying now?"
-Again, he sounded more tired than he had intended to, in spite of the disdainful tone he had pushed into his voice.
+He scowled in confusion.
+"Why are you crying now?"
+Again, he sounded more tired than he had intended, in spite of the disdainful tone he had pushed into his voice.

 Vegeta frowned deeper in annoyance and forced himself to straighten his back, adjusting into a more dignifying position, regardless of the splintering throes it sent racing up his spine.

-"I am a Saiyan warrior," he said proudly and continued "I don't -" but then cut himself off.
+"I am a Saiyan warrior," he said proudly, "I don't -" but then cut himself off.

 Vegeta's frown mildened.

 Through all the pain he was in, he could swear he felt his heart cringe at the sight of his daughter crying over him.
 And, although neither pride nor logic would allow him to admit, it was hurting worse than anything else.

 He felt an incredibly strong, almost instinctual urge to calm her at any cost.